Choosing the right food for your Boston Terrier can be challenging!

 Puppy foods are specially formulated to provide the extra calories and nutrients that your Boston puppy needs as it is growing.

-Boston Terriers reach maturity around 1 year of age, and usually, at this point, they will be done growing and can safely be switched to an adult dog food.
+Boston Terriers reach maturity around one year of age, and usually, at this point, they will be done growing and can safely be switched to an adult dog food.

 Second Stage – Adult Dog Food